-8. After installation, the utility configuration page will automatically pop up as shown in the following figure and the icon in will appear in your system tray.
+8. After installation, the utility configuration page will automatically pop up as shown in the following figure and the icon will appear on your desktop.
 To connect to a network, please refer to Chapter 3 Connect to a Wireless Network.